ZahirAhmadChaudhry/credit-cards-approval-classification-using-SVM/README.md

    ```

 ## Usage
+The Project can be run from main.py as follows:

+Run the `main.py` script to initiate the full pipeline, which includes data preprocessing, model training, and evaluation.
+This script acts as an entry point for the entire project workflow.
 The project can be run in parts as follows:

 1. **Data Preprocessing**: Run the `preprocess.py` script to perform data cleaning and feature engineering.